Planning a trip to Germany? Great! This Germany Travel Guide will help you with just that.

 If you're going to Germany in fall or spring, it's mostly important to pack layers.
 Early fall can still feel like summer while early spring can still be winter cold.
 You probably won't need a thick winter coat in these seasons but a warm lightweight jacket is recommended.

-The best time to travel to Germany
+The best time to visit Germany

 Most German towns have magical Christmas markets, and the best time to visit these is in November and December.
-Oktoberfest is another major tourist draw, so if getting on your lederhösen and enjoying a few steins is your idea of fun, head to Germany in October.
+The famous Oktoberfest is another major tourist draw, so if getting on your lederhösen and enjoying a few steins is your idea of fun, head to Germany in October.

 What to eat in Germany